hoanglongng/hoanglongng/README.md

 <h2> 🤖 About me </h2>

 - ✨ I'm a PhD student at Aston Institute of Photonic Technologies (AiPT), Aston University, UK.
 - 🔭 I’m currently working on machine learning-based signal processing techniques for fibre-optic communications.
+- 🚀 I'm a former Erasmus Mundus scholar and Marie Skłodowska-Curie fellow studying at Italy and the UK.
 - 👀 Find more about me at <a href="https://hoanglongng.github.io">my page</a>
 <!-- About section: END -->